Chibuzo5/coin/readme.md

 # Welcome To Coin
 ## Home For All Financial Transactions

-## Coin is an online payement processor still in its under construction.
+## Coin is an online payement processor still  under construction.
 Coin is design to help indivituals and business to handle financial transations of any sort.

 ## I would love to give credits to the following
 - - -